Phil-pje/Phil-Pje/README.md

 <h3 align="left">💭 Why I'm here</h3>

 <p align="left">I grew up believing knowledge should be free.
-I still do.<br><br>Some of my projects are MIT so take them, break them, make them better.<br><br>Others use AGPL: open to read, open to learn from, not open to resell as a service.<br><br>This is my playground.
+I still do.<br><br>Some of my projects are MIT, so take them, break them, make them better.<br><br>Others use AGPL: open to read, open to learn from, not open to resell as a service.<br><br>This is my playground.
 I build tools I need, I learn by doing, I share what works.<br><br>If something here helps you, that's the whole point.</p>

 <div align="center">